20,000 Martyrs of Nicomedia

-The number 20,000 may be apocryphal.
+In the Catholic Church, "20,000" for the number of martyrs is considered to be apocryphal.
 However, the martyrs of Nicomedia continue to be honored with feast days: they are commemorated on 28 December in the Eastern Orthodox Church, and by the Byzantine Catholic Churches.
 In the Roman Martyrology of the Catholic Church, there are separate entries for groups of martyrs of Nicomedia.
 The martyrdom of Anthimus of Nicomedia and companions is commemorated on 24 April and "the commemoration of many holy martyrs of Nicomedia" on June 23.